Petitioning for Bankruptcy?

 The burden of debt and the effect it has on people’s lives should never be underestimated.
 It usually affects mental health, relationships and we have seen many cases of physical harm and some unfortunate deaths.

-As ever, if there is a difficult position to face, seek the facts and then take them on, we are here to help.
+As ever, if there is a difficult position to face, seek the facts and then take action, we are here to help.

 The Use of Bankruptcy: